swo/stats-book/stats.md

 - Something about statistical thinking, rather than turning the crank
 - Maybe with a focus on the biological sciences, since we are the ones that are often dealing with complex data and situations, or at least because that's my area of expertise
 - Something between the babying Stats 101 and the hardcore, math-focused statistics textbook.
 Neither a plug-and-chug practitioner's guide to statistical tests nor a derivation of everything in mathematically robust terms.

+Inspirations include Learn You a Haskell and think Stats.

 ## Titles